kiloumanjaro/SyntaxChecker/README.md

 double x, y, z = 6.022140857;
 ```

-### Function Declaration
+### Function Declarations
-In a similar fashion, what will be in scope are functions returning primitive type values and primitive type arguments only.
-In addition, functions that do not return any value, i.e., declared as `void`, are in scope.
-Functions with and without any argument list are in scope.
-And like in variable declarations, multiple function declarations are in scope too.
+The program supports function declarations returning primitive type values and accepting primitive type arguments.
+Functions that do not return a value (`void`) are also supported.
+Both function declarations with and without argument lists are checked.
+Multiple function declarations in a single statement are also supported.

-#### Samples
+#### Examples
 ```c
 void display();
 void compute(void);